 Ten — Kindred Spirits: Varo, Carrington, and the Possibilities of Women’s Creative Power

-Eleven — Breaking Out: Varo, Carrington and Blackening the Patriarchal
+Eleven — Breaking Out: Varo, Carrington, and Blackening the Patriarchal Paradigm

-Twelve — In the Footsteps of Virginia Woolf: Humiliated Manhood and Re-Visioning the Feminine
+Twelve — In the Footsteps of Virginia Woolf: Humiliated Manhood and Re-Visioning of the Feminine

 Thirteen — Alchemy in Exile: Varo and Carrington in Mexico City

-Fourteen — The Way They Loved Each Other: The Crucible of Friendship and the Unmaking the Patriarchy
+Fourteen — The Way They Loved Each Other: The Crucible of Friendship and the Unmaking of Patriarchy

 Part III — Symbols of Transformation: The Golden Key, the Black Door, and the Inestimable Value of the Living Third Thing